EMCY

 • The rest of the program is up to the candidate who can choose one or several pieces from the 20th and 21st centuries’ repertoire.

-• One or several Special Prizes – which are optional – can be included in the programme (Improvisation, Jolivet, Denisov – see p.13)
+• The Special Prize – which is optional – can be included in the programme.
+(Improvisation & Composition Prize – see p.13)

-INTERMEDIATE LEVEL : between 16 and 20 minutes
+INTERMEDIATE LEVEL (until 16 years old): between 16 and 20 minutes

 • A piece by György Kurtág chosen among the volumes 3 and 5 of Játékok